NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/cohort_builder.md

 * Download files associated with the cohort from the [Repository](Repository.md)
 * Analyze data from the cohort in the [Analysis Center](analysis_center.md)

 ## Cohort Types

 Depending on how they are modified or created, cohorts can have different types of filters and thus behave differently:

-* __General Queries__
+* __Custom Queries__
 * __Specific List of Cases__

-### General Queries
+### Custom Queries

-Examples of cohorts with general queries would be:
+Examples of cohorts with custom queries would be:

 1. All cases in the `TCGA-BRCA` project.
-1. Cases with a primary site of `brain`, and a gender of `male`.
+1. Cases with a primary site of `brain` and a gender of `male`.

-Cohorts based on general queries will change depending on the data available.
+Cohorts based on custom queries will change depending on the data available.
 For example, if a data release adds cases to the TCGA-BRCA project, the first cohort example will include the new cases automatically and increase in size.
-A common way to create a cohort with general queries is to use the filters in the Cohort Builder to build a cohort.
+A common way to create a cohort with custom queries is to use the filters in the Cohort Builder to build a cohort.

-The query expression section will display these general queries with information about the properties and values that were applied as filters to the cohort.
+The query expression section will display these custom queries with information about the properties and values that were applied as filters to the cohort.

 [![Query Expressions section with TCGA-BRCA cohort](images/QueryExpressionsTCGABRCA.png)](images/QueryExpressions.png "Click to see the full image.")